robseb/NIOSII_EclipseCompProject/README.md

 ___

-![Alt text](doc/EclipseDebugFreeRTOS.png?raw=true "Sceeenshoot Debugging FreeRTOS") **Screenshot of a Eclipse Debugging sesion of a automaticly generated project with FreeRTOS**
+![Alt text](doc/EclipseDebugFreeRTOS.png?raw=true "Sceeenshoot Debugging FreeRTOS") **Screenshot of a Eclipse Debugging session of an automatically generated project with FreeRTOS**

 # Selectable Components
-The list of selected comports, that can be automatically cloned from Github will updated. <br>
+The list of selected components, that can be automatically cloned from Github will be updated. <br>
-Now, are following components available:
+Now, the following components are available:

 | Components | Description
 |:--|:--|
 | [**FreeRTOS-Kernel**](https://github.com/FreeRTOS/FreeRTOS-Kernel) *for NIOS II*    | The latest FreeRTOS Version cloned from Github  |
 | [**Intel hwlib**](https://github.com/robseb/hwlib) optimized for NIOS II    | Library for accessing HPS components of SoC-FPGAs with NIOS II |
-|  `Custom Code folders` | Inserted folders with user libraries
+|  `Custom Code folders` | Inserted folders with custom user libraries

 # Supported Platforms